 drag

-Australian creatives on their investment pieces worth the money (and those that weren’t)
+Australian creatives on the investment pieces that were worth the money (and those that weren’t)

 WORDS BY CAIT EMMA BURKE